Rheumatoid Arthritis and Genetics: Is it Hereditary?

 August 19, 2015 by dccinc

 Rheumatoid arthritis (RA) is a systemic autoimmune disease in which your body’s natural defense system turns on you and attacks the synovial membrane in the joints.
-The immediate effects are inflammation, tenderness and stiffness of the joint areas.
+The immediate effects are inflammation, tenderness, and stiffness of the joint areas.
 As the disease progresses erosion of the connective tendons is followed by destruction of the joints themselves leading to loss of function and painful, often extreme deformity.
 The disease may also manifest symptoms in various organs, hence its designation as a “systemic” disease, even though most commonly it causes walking impairments.

 The Stages of Rheumatoid Arthritis

 The pathology of RA in the joints follows a predictable course from initial swelling to final deformity and can best be compared to a siege which may take decades to completely unfold.
-The extent of final damage will depend in large part on your ability to obtain an early diagnosis and thereby affect treatments which can mitigate (although not completely halt) the condition’s destructive course.
+The extent of final damage will depend in large part on your ability to obtain an early diagnosis and thereby affect treatments that can mitigate (although not completely halt) the condition’s destructive course.

 • Stage I – During this initial stage you will begin to notice swelling of the joints.
 The swelling will be accompanied by varying degrees of stiffness and tenderness.
-At this point the disease will be difficult (but not impossible) to diagnose and may be mistaken for the more common osteoarthritis.
+At this point, the disease will be difficult (but not impossible) to diagnose and may be mistaken for the more common osteoarthritis.

 • Second II – As the immune system’s assault on the synovial membrane intensifies inflamed synovial tissue begins to expand, ultimately invading the joint itself and attacking the cartilage within.